Sabina Matos

 SHARE:

-Sabina served 10 years on the Council, championing an equity agenda.
-Her initiatives took direct aim at the barriers facing Providence households: building housing that hard-working Rhode Islanders can afford, supporting women leaders and protecting reproductive rights.
+Sabina served 10 years on the Council, championing an agenda to make life better for all of us.
+Her initiatives took direct aim at the barriers facing Providence households: building housing that hard-working Rhode Islanders can afford, supporting women leaders, and protecting reproductive freedom.

-Sabina met her husband Patrick in 2006.
-They live in Olneyville with their two children.
+Sabina and her husband live in Providence with their two children.